cginternals/cpplocate/README.md

 ## Module information files

-Module information files contain meta information about a module, such as project name, version, and vendor.
+Module information files contain meta-information about a module, such as project name, version, and vendor.
 They also provide the information of where to find data assets for that module based on the location of the module information file itself, or, in some cases, using an absolute path.

-[TODO] Add specification for modinfo files
+A module information file has the filename <projectname>.modinfo and contains an arbitrary number of key/value-pairs, e.g.:

+  name: examplelib
+  version: 1.0.0
+  description: Example library
+  author: Example organization
+  dataPath: ${ModulePath}/data

+The keys are purely conventional and can be used in any way as defined by the using application.
+To express file paths relative to the module information file, the placeholder variable ${ModulePath}
+can be used.
+When loading the module information, this variable will be replaced with the path to the directory containing the module information file.

 ## CMake integration